 Beyond the presets, you can tweak individual settings like brightness, contrast, hue, and saturation.
 This is mostly useful for people who want to achieve something as close to natural color as possible.
 For the rest of us, the presets are more than enough on a security camera feed—we're not making a movie.

-The four cameras in our Night Owl system are weatherproof, so you can use them indoors or outdoors.
+The four DP2 cameras in the Night Owl system are weatherproof, so you can use them indoors or outdoors.
 Each camera comes equipped with powerful infrared LEDs that give it up to 100 feet of night vision range.
 This type of night vision is more effective than most Wi-Fi security cameras, which illuminate about 25 feet on average.
+There are also bright spotlights for color night vision.

 Each camera comes with a 60-foot video/power cable, which is long enough to reach most areas of an average-sized home—provided the DVR is in a central location.
 It's a good idea to secure the cables along the top of a wall, and you can buy a cable run or cord cover to conceal them if you don't want to stress about hiding them (though it will be pricey if you do 60 feet for each camera).
 This protects the video/power cable so it's harder to tamper with.